sahil280114/whisper-test/README.md

-# 🍌 Banana Serverless Whisper Template
+# 🍌 Banana Serverless Whisper Templatefsfsd

 This repo gives a basic framework for servidsdsng OpenAI's Whisper in production using simple HTTP servers.